Anne Hathaway

 Anne Hathaway Now

-In March 2022, the premiere of the series "WeCrashed" took place on the Apple TV streaming platform.
+In March 2022, the series "WeCrashed" premiered on Apple TV+.
 The lead roles in this 8-episode drama were played by Anne Hathaway and Jared Leto.
-They portrayed a married couple who launched a co-working space business, only to destroy it later.
+They play a married couple who build a co-working empire before watching it all come crashing down.

 A still from the series 'WeCrashed'